ShakataGaNai/awesome-meshtastic/README.md

 - [MultiMesh](https://github.com/paulocode/multimesh) - A cross-platform Meshtastic client based on Flutter
 - [Meshtastic-SDR](https://gitlab.com/crankylinuxuser/meshtastic_sdr) - A GnuRadio and Python based replacement for Meshtastic radio hardware.
 Can receive multiple presets at the same time.
 Currently working on TX.
 - [Meshtastic-SAME-EAS-Alerter by RCGV1](https://github.com/RCGV1/Meshtastic-SAME-EAS-Alerter) - A tool to recieve alerts from the National Weather Service and broadcast them on Meshtastic
+- [meshtastic-go by lmatte7](https://github.com/lmatte7/meshtastic-go) - A meshtastic CLI written in GoLang

 ## Hacks and Projects